piranna/piranna.github.io/_posts/2021-04-23-How-to-build-WebRTC-for-Android-in-Ubuntu-21.04.md

    ```

 4. Install [snap](https://snapcraft.io/).
 I hate it (I'm old school, and an
-   [APT](https://en.wikipedia.org/wiki/APT_(software)) fan), but it seems now
+   [APT](https://en.wikipedia.org/wiki/APT_(software)) fan), but now Chromium
-   some Chromium build tools are only available as snap packages.
+   build tools make use of [bazel](https://bazel.build/), and it's only
+   available as snap packages, at least for recent versions.
 I will need to
    review this in the future, but for now, just install it:

    ```sh